 Tips and Expert Advice

 Secondly, experiment with different types of waves.
 Use online simulations or physical experiments to observe how changing the amplitude affects wave behavior.
-For example, you can use a simple sound wave generator to vary the amplitude and listen to the change in loudness.
+Take this: you can use a simple sound wave generator to vary the amplitude and listen to the change in loudness.
 You can also use a laser pointer to observe how changing the intensity (which is related to the amplitude) affects the brightness of the light.

 FAQ